pulumi/docs/content/blog/multi-lang-components/index.md

 ---

 Pulumi's infrastructure as code tooling combines the programming languages and tools you already know with the full power of cloud infrastructure.
-But, until now, some of that Pulumi components for that cloud infrastructure, like our popular [EKS package], were only available in a subset of the languages supported by Pulumi.
+But, until now, some Pulumi components for cloud infrastructure, like our popular [EKS package], were only available in a subset of the languages supported by Pulumi.

-Now, with multi-language components, anyone can author a Pulumi component once, in the language they prefer, and make it available across all Pulumi languages.
-To celebrate, we've taken that [EKS package]–previously only available for TypeScript– and brought it to all four Pulumi languages: TypeScript, Python, .NET, and Go.
-Now, regardless of the language you choose, you can
+Now, with multi-language components, anyone can author a Pulumi component in the language they prefer and make it available across all Pulumi languages.
+To celebrate, we've taken that [EKS package]–previously only available for TypeScript– and made it available in all four Pulumi languages: TypeScript, Python, .NET, and Go.
+Regardless of the language you choose, you can
 [manage EKS clusters] with Pulumi, starting with the [v0.22.0 release of the EKS package].
 Check out our Modern Infrastructure
 Wednesday video to see it in action: